metaknowledge/StuntedTrees/README.md

 ### Config
 Uses a config file to specify what biomes work for each tree.
 Can be found in src/resources/config.yml Uses datapacks to generate trees with the tree definition provided by mojang.
 Edit the file in the datapack to get different tree generation.

+## Current Limitations
+I have only made configurations for the large spruce, jungle, and mangrove trees.